Dinmukhanbetkyzy/password-chacker/README.md

 # password-chacker
 check your password!
-Was ir hacked before or not!
+Was it hacked before or not!